Written by Andrew Pasika

 The Rule Engine is built on three parts: trigger, rule, and action.

-A trigger is an event or condition that initiates rule execution.
-In other words, a trigger listens for events of a particular type and, once it occurs (e.g., the device posts data), it executes the attached rule(s).
+A trigger is an event or condition monitor that initiates rule execution.
+In other words, a trigger listens for events of a particular type and, once it occurs (e.g., the device posts data sample), it executes the attached rule(s).

 See triggers to learn more about triggers and their types.

-A JavaScript expression that is executed for the endpoint.
-Usually, a rule returns a value, and based on this returned value, the Rule Engine decides which actions to execute next — Positive, Negative, or no actions at all.
+A JavaScript expression that is executed for the endpoint on which trigger observed an event.
+Usually, a rule returns some value, and based on this value, the Rule Engine decides which actions to execute — Positive, Negative, or no actions at all.

-An action is an operation performed after a rule is executed and returns a value.
+An action is an operation performed after a rule is executed and returned a value.

 Like a trigger, an action is attached to a rule.